amtoine/amtoine.github.io/content/posts/my-mario-kart-8-deluxe-adventure.md

 likely translate into negative points once rectified and thus we would see a negative slope rather than a positive one with the official MK8 VR system.

+#### My score deltas
+Another thing that can be nice to investigate is the distribution of my score deltas.

+What is a score delta?
+Here, it's simply the difference between two consecutive VR snapshots, i.e. the amount of points i loose or gain after a given race.

+{{<image
+    src="/posts/my-mario-kart-8-deluxe-adventure/deltas-distribution.png"
+    alt="/posts/my-mario-kart-8-deluxe-adventure/deltas-distribution.png"
+    title="Score deltas"
+    position="center"
+>}}

 {{< bar >}}

 {{< comments >}}